Why Veterans May Be Eligible for the 3m Earplug Lawsuit

 Despite the fact that the trial testing indicated that the CAEv2 earplugs were defective, 3M Company continued to deny that any problems with the earplugs existed and refused to admit their liability in supplying the product, choosing instead to settle.
 This means that, though the case has been resolved, the claims presented by the whistleblower remain allegations and no determination of liability was actually reached.

-The Department of Justice demanded a settlement fee that totaled $9.1 million, which the company paid later that year.
+The Department of Justice demanded a settlement pay of $9.1 million, which the company paid later that year.

 Who receives the settlement money?

 The whistleblower in the 3M Earplug Lawsuit will receive $2 million of the settlement that was agreed upon by the Department of Justice.
 The remaining sum will go to the federal government for costs incurred.

 This effectively means that, even though US veterans are the primary victims of the design defect of the combat arms earplugs version in question, none of that settlement is allotted to the individual military personnel who were harmed.

 For this reason, since the settlement, thousands of lawsuits filed by veterans across the nation have flooded the government with cases seeking compensation for their hearing injuries.
 3m will have to pay these individual lawsuits as well as the agreed pay of 9.1 million dollars.